dense-analysis/ale/README.md

 ![ALE Logo by Mark Grealish - https://www.bhalash.com/](https://user-images.githubusercontent.com/3518142/59195920-2c339500-8b85-11e9-9c22-f6b7f69637b8.jpg)

-ALE (Asynchronous Lint Engine) is a plugin providing linting (syntax checking and semantic errors) in NeoVim 0.6.0+ and Vim 8.0+ while you edit your text files, and acts as a Vim [Language Server Protocol](https://langserver.org/) client.
+ALE (Asynchronous Lint Engine) is a plugin providing linting (syntax checking and semantic errors) in Neovim 0.7.0+ and Vim 8.0+ while you edit your text files, and acts as a Vim [Language Server Protocol](https://langserver.org/) client.

 <video autoplay="true" muted="true" loop="true" controls="false" src="https://user-images.githubusercontent.com/3518142/210141215-8f2ff760-6a87-4704-a11e-c109b8e9ec41.mp4" title="An example showing what ALE can do."></video>

-ALE makes use of NeoVim and Vim 8 job control functions and timers to run linters on the contents of text buffers and return errors as text is changed in Vim.
+ALE makes use of Neovim and Vim 8 job control functions and timers to run linters on the contents of text buffers and return errors as text is changed in Vim.
 This allows for displaying warnings and errors in files being edited in Vim before files have been saved